Westerham: Chartwell

 In 1922 Winston Churchill MP purchased Chartwell Manor on the outskirts of Westerham, which, apart from the time he spent at 10 Downing Street and 28 Hyde Park Gate (his London home), was his home for the rest of his life.
 Chartwell is now administered by the National Trust.

 There is a statue of Sir Winston Churchill on the village green at Westerham.
 It was sculpted by Oscar Nemon and stands on a base of Yugoslavian stone, the gift of Marshal Josip Broz Tito.

 Transport

 Rail

 The nearest National Rail station to Westerham is Oxted station, located 4 miles away.

 Buses

 Westerham is served by London Buses route 246, Go-Coach routes 1 and 401, and Metrobus routes 236, 594 and 595 which provide connections to Bromley, Sevenoaks, Tonbridge, Oxted and East Grinstead.
 Westerham is also within the operating area of Go-Coach's demand responsive go2 Sevenoaks service that allows passengers to order a bus via an app or phone number to destinations in the region including Otford, Pratt's Bottom and Ightham.

 Roads

 Westerham lies south of the M25 motorway.
-The A25 road goes west to Oxted, Redhill & Guildford and east to Sevenoaks and Wrotham.
+The A25 road goes west to Oxted, Redhill and Guildford and east to Sevenoaks and Wrotham.
 The A233 road goes north to Biggin Hill and Bromley.
 The B2026 road goes south to Edenbridge.